-Note: Although you can use SHOUTcast and Icecast for audio/video streams, they are usually audio-only streams.
-If you wish to deliver the audio-only stream to an HLS player, you must packetize the chunks using TS.
-See Configure Wowza Streaming Engine to packetize HLS audio using TS chunks.
+Although you can use SHOUTcast and Icecast for audio/video streams, they are usually audio-only streams.
+If you want to deliver the audio-only stream to an HLS player, you must packetize the chunks using TS.
+See Configure Wowza Streaming Engine to packetize HLS audio using TS chunks for more information.